MAPF-Competition/web_resource/Competition Setup.md

 An **errand** is a request for a specific robot to visit a particular **target location** on the grid.
 An errand is completed when the assigned robot arrives at the target location.

 A **task** is a request for a specific robot to complete an ordered sequence of errands.
-A task is **open** if one or more errands in the sequence have been completed.
+- A task is **open** if one or more errands in the sequence have been completed.
-A task is **closed** (completed) when all the errands in the sequence have been completed.
+- A task is **closed** (completed) when all the errands in the sequence have been completed.
+- Each robot has at most one open task.

 Tasks can be **assigned** to any robot.
-Once open, a task cannot be re-assigned.
+- Once open, a task cannot be re-assigned.
-Each robot has at most one open task.
-When a task is completed, more tasks are revealed.
+- When a task is completed, more tasks are revealed.

 The **objective** is to complete as many tasks as possible by a given timestep.
 The order of errands within a task is important and must be followed.